mrueg/external-dns/docs/tutorials/netcup.md

 ## Verifying Netcup DNS records

-Check your [Netcup domain overview](https://www.customercontrolpanel.de/domains.php) to view the domains associated with your Plural account.
+Check your [Netcup domain overview](https://www.customercontrolpanel.de/domains.php) to view the domains associated with your Netcup account.
 There you can view the records for each domain.

 The records should show the external IP address of the service as the A record for your domain.

 ## Cleanup

-Now that we have verified that ExternalDNS will automatically manage Plural DNS records, we can delete the tutorial's example:
+Now that we have verified that ExternalDNS will automatically manage Netcup DNS records, we can delete the tutorial's example:

 ```
 $ kubectl delete -f nginx.yaml